-I am currently an ARC DECRA Fellow and a Senior Lecturer in Virtual and Augmented Reality at Deakin University.
+I am currently an ARC DECRA Fellow and an Associate Professor, Emerging Technologies at Deakin University.

 My research expertise is in augmented reality, wearable computer, and human computer interactions.
 My focus is in interaction techniques and devices, human factors, and educational technologies.
 My PhD research created innovative interaction technologies and devices for the field of augmented reality and wearable computer.